 If you are a stay-at-home parent, don’t think you can get away without a life insurance policy.
 “Another insurance myth is that you don’t need a life policy if you don’t earn an income.
 That’s false because many families rely on stay-at-home parents for critical work.
 If they weren’t around, the surviving spouse or partner would have to pay for childcare and perhaps other household tasks,” says Adams.

 Consider all the roles you play that would otherwise cost your family money.
 In many cases, families with one stay-at-home parent are able to avoid expensive costs like tutors, day care centers and babysitters.
-Even if you’re not bringing in a full-time income, your children and spouse would be impacted financially if you were to unexpectedly pass away.
+Even if you’re not bringing in a full-time income, your children and spouse would likely be impacted financially if you were to unexpectedly pass away.

 Myth 5: My group life insurance is sufficient